How to look for records of... Historical education policy and administration: childcare, schools for disabled children and other special services

 - Education Act 1921 – compulsory education for children with these disabilities extended to 16

 - New procedures were laid down in the Handicapped Pupils and School Health Service Regulations 1945 and later regulations

 4.1 Searching for special schools, homes and training establishments

-You can use the advance search option in our catalogue and search by name of institution within:
+You can use the advanced search option in our catalogue and search by name of institution within: